usubalang/usuba/_posts/2020-03-16-interleaving.md

 tel
 ```

-This linear layer is not limited by data-dependencies, but by the
+This linear layer is not bottlenecked on data-dependencies, but by the
-rotations: general purpose rotations can only be executed by ports 0
+rotations: general purpose rotations can only be executed on ports 0
 and 6.
 Only two rotations can be executed each cycle, and this code
 can therefore not be executed in less than 7 cycles: 5 cycles for all
 the rotations, followed by two additional cycles to finish computing